 ],

-"phenotype": "A 15-year-old male with a diagnosis of cystic fibrosis presents with chronic sinopulmonary disease characterized by persistent respiratory symptoms and recurrent infections.
+"clinical_context": "A 15-year-old male with a diagnosis of cystic fibrosis presents with chronic sinopulmonary disease characterized by persistent respiratory symptoms and recurrent infections.
 He also has exocrine pancreatic insufficiency requiring enzyme replacement therapy and exhibits features of male infertility consistent with congenital bilateral absence of the vas deferens (CBAVD)."

 },